stan-dev/cmdstanr/README.md

 **WARNINGS:**

-* Still requires rstan for reading CmdStan output (although doesn’t require that you can compile anything via RStan)
+* Still requires RStan for reading CmdStan output (although doesn’t require that you can compile anything via RStan)
 * Does NOT work on Windows yet
 * Requires an already working installation of CmdStan (doesn't help install that yet)